 I will make a couple of points.
 First, I do not agree with my distinguished colleague, Senator McDowell, in objecting to the word "job".
 Being a judge is a job.
 They get paid for it and they do it.
 It is a job.
 Let us not be snobbish about it.
 We do not all live in Rathmines.
 Second, the Minister has described this as undesirable.
 In what way is it undesirable?
 Can he give reasons for considering this process to be undesirable?

-Many years ago - it must be over 50 years ago - a job came up in the English department in Trinity College.
-Some 47 people applied for it, and I was given the wink.
+Many years ago - it must be over 50 years ago - a job came up in the English department in Trinity College Dublin.
+Some 47 people applied for it and I was given the wink.
 I had not been considering applying for it; I did not think I would get it.
 I did apply for it and I got it.
 It was amazing, particularly since the leading candidate delighted me because they asked him what he thought about Anglo-Irish literature and he said he would prefer not to think about it at all.
-That was the end of him, and I got the job.
-I am very grateful for this idea of being able to let somebody know about a job because there might be a very good candidate who had not thought of it, was away on holidays or whatever.
+That was the end of him and I got the job.
+I am very grateful for this idea of being able to let somebody know about a job because there might be a very good candidate who had not thought of it, was away on holidays or whatever else.

 On the idea of letting somebody know that the Government regards them as suitably qualified and a proper person, the Minister is talking about openness and transparency.
 Surely to God that is openness and transparency.
 There is no intention of concealing this.
-If the Minister would prefer, we could insert an additional form of words in the amendment saying that this correspondence had to be published in Iris Oifigiúil so that the public would know about it.
-I have no problem with the public knowing but I certainly believe that a member of the Judiciary should be allowed to know that the Government would look favourably upon his or her candidacy.
+If the Minister would prefer, we could insert an additional form of words in the amendment saying this correspondence had to be published in Iris Oifigiúil in order that the public would know about it.
+I have no problem with the public knowing but I certainly believe a member of the Judiciary should be allowed to know that the Government would look favourably on his or her candidacy.

 I do not accept the view that aspects of this Bill impinge adversely on the constitutional right of the Government to determine the names for appointment.